You really don’t have to make New Year’s Resolutions, but here’s some advice about how to make them work if you do.

 The goals you set for yourself can help with this.
 If you pick goals that are all about success or failure then not succeeding might feel like a massive setback. > You forget about what you wanted to achieve. > You beat yourself up about not being able to meet your goal. > You feel crap about yourself.
 This is why a lot of New Year’s Resolutions get dropped and why they can make us feel even worse about ourselves than we did on 31st December.

 So if you are going to make some resolutions think about where you are and what you’ve achieved so far.
 Think about the pressure to ‘improve’ and where that comes from.
-Think about who the change is for, you or someone/thing else?
-Think carefully about what you want and what kind of goals you set for yourself.
-Accept that you will have setbacks, be kind to yourself, keep at it and try a new strategy.
+Remind yourself about who the change is for, you or someone/thing else?
+Think carefully about what you want and give yourself helpful tools, not goals.
+Accept that you will have setbacks and make sure the tools are helpful.
+Be kind to yourself, keep at it and try a new strategy.

 For more reading on this check this by Meg-John Barker and this by Gary Wood also check out the work of Dr Carol Dweck and her excellent book ‘Mindsets’ or this paper (pdf) for some fascinating (but I found quite hard going) reading on performance and learning goals.

 More things you might wanna read at Bish

 Success/Failure – why both success and failure isn’t a helpful way to view your life